The Very Reverend Canon Robin D. Dodge

 Fr.
 Robin Dodge Full Biography

 Ed.
 Note: Fr.
-Robin was made Canon for Ecumenical and Interfaith Affairs at the annual convention of the Diocese of the Rio Grande, on October 19, 2017.
+Robin was made Canon for Ecumenical and Interfaith Dialogue at the annual convention of the Diocese of the Rio Grande, on October 19, 2017.
+In December, 2024, Fr.
+Robin was elected President of the New Mexico Conference of Churches.
+In December 2025, Bishop Hunn appointed Fr.
+Robin as Dean of La Sierra Encantada Deanery.

 Associate Rector